cupy/cupy/docs/source/reference/interoperability.rst

 `RMM (RAPIDS Memory Manager) <https://docs.rapids.ai/api/rmm/stable/index.html>`_ provides highly configurable memory allocators.

-RMM provides an interface to allow CuPy to allocate memory from its memory pool instead of from CuPy's own pool.
-It can be set up as simple as follows:
+RMM provides an interface to allow CuPy to allocate memory from the RMM memory pool instead of from CuPy's own pool.
+It can be set up as simple as:

 .. code:: python